 40. What are the obligations for insurers and protection and indemnity (P&I) clubs?
+Last update: 26 January 2024

-Insurers are Tier 3 actors.
+Insurers are Tier 3A actors.
 Accordingly, they do not regularly have direct access to price information in the ordinary course of business.

 Insurers should obtain and retain customer attestations in which the customer commits to not purchase seaborne Russian oil above the price cap.

 They may request attestations from customers that cover the entire period a policy is in place, for example for the entire length of an annual policy, rather than request separate attestations for each shipment.
 The documentary evidence is thus attestations tied to an annual policy.
 Insurers may also adjust the sanctions clauses in their policies during their renewal or by updates to current insurance policy to warrant that no trade will be carried out above the price cap.
-This obligation can be also fulfilled through an existing sanctions exclusion clause written into or already included in policies or contracts.